databio/pepatac/README.md

 **Genome resources**.
 This pipeline requires genome assemblies produced by [refgenie](https://github.com/databio/refgenie).
 The pipeline aligns serially to decoy sequences if you have them set up, which greatly improves pipeline performance.
 You can set up the decoy sequences using [ref_decoy](https://github.com/databio/ref_decoy).

-**Clone the pipeline**.Then, clone this repository using one of these methods:
+**Clone the pipeline**.
+Then, clone this repository using one of these methods:
 - using SSH: `git clone git@github.com:ChangLab/ATACseq.git`
 - using HTTPS: `git clone https://github.com/ChangLab/ATACseq.git`